tgtechy/CountdownGIFGenerator/README.md

 Settings are saved when you exit and reloaded when you begin the program again.

-The settings file is located at APPDATA\Roaming\CountdownGIFGenerator.
-If the user is "admin," the location and filename is:
+The settings file is located in the folder APPDATA\Roaming\CountdownGIFGenerator.
+For example, if the user is "admin," the folder path and filename is:

 C:\Users\admin\AppData\Roaming\CountdownGIFGenerator\countdown_gif_generator_settings.json